rostools/r-cubed-intro/paper.md

 combination of teaching methods (see Table 2).
 Content taught using the methods below are described in
 [*Section 1: Welcome!*](https://r-cubed.rostools.org/index.html)

-The use of stickies makes the workshop even more interactive, and is a suitable way to get help fast.
+We also incorporate the use of sticky notes, as pioneered by the Carpentries REF, to help with troubleshooting and to make the workshop a smoother experience overall.
+Lastly, we intentionally include instructors of various skill level to connect better to experiences and perspectives of the learners.

 |Method|Description|Advantages|
 |---|---|---|